Italian traditional food organic, rustic, home cooking recipes

 How To Grill Meat

-Best way to grill meat
+Advice on how to grill meat

 However, cuts have to be of the best quality, so a grill is not a cheap dish.
 Since a grill is a last-minute dish and one that should be served at once, it is not easy for the cook.
 Some grills such as cutlets, chops and kebabs can be kept hot for a short time in the grill pan with the juices, and heat turned low.